Sabrinas Organizing

 Remember, you don't need to let go of the memories; you need to let go of the stuff.

-Stuff can have a hold on us because of how we acquired them.
+Stuff can hold us because of how we acquired it.
 Keep this in mind when looking at things.
 Remember that each item should have a purpose.
 Remind yourself what the use is for that item.
 Is it still doing that purpose?

 Give to someone or a charity that you love.